 Prior to surgery, each patient receives a thorough physical examination to identify any existing medical conditions that might endanger your pet's health.
-Because not all problems can be detected on examination, pre-anesthetic blood work may be performed to give us a more complete picture of your pet's health and allow us to tailor an anesthetic regime that is specific for your pet.
-Depending on your pet's age and health an intravenous catheter and fluids may be required.
+Because not all problems can be detected on examination, pre-anesthetic blood work is strongly recommended (a requirement for pets 5yrs and older).
+Blood work results provide a more complete picture of your pet's health and allow us to tailor an anesthetic protocol that is specific to your pet.
+Your pet's vital signs are monitored during anesthesia.
+Body temperature, heart rate, respiratory rate, blood pressure, EKG, oxygen and carbon dioxide levels are checked and documented every 5 minutes.

-Capeside Animal Hospital offers the safest and most effective injectable and inhalant (isoflurane) anesthetics and pain relief for all surgical procedures.
+Capeside Animal Hospital offers the safest and most effective injectable and inhalant (isoflurane) anesthetics and also pain relief for all surgical procedures.
 All surgical patients receive a pre-operative sedation (which includes pain medication) to minimize anxiety.
 We also monitor heart rate and oxygen saturation on anesthetized patients.
-Surgeries are performed Monday through Friday and include routine ovariohysterectomies (spays) and castrations (neuters), feline declaws, dental prophylaxis, mass removals, intestinal procedures (gastrotomies, enterotomies, intestinal resections/anastamosis), bladder procedures (cystotomies), eyelid/entropions, amputations, and other soft tissue surgeries.
-Complicated soft tissue surgeries and orthopedic/spinal surgeries are referred to board certified surgeons at Eastern Carolina Veterinary Referral Hospital (www.ecvetreferral.com) in Wilmington.
+Surgeries are performed Monday through Friday and include routine ovariohysterectomies (spays) and castrations (neuters), dental prophylaxis, mass removals, intestinal procedures (gastrotomies, enterotomies, intestinal resections/anastamosis), bladder procedures (cystotomies), eyelid/entropions, amputations, and other soft tissue surgeries.
+Complex soft tissue surgeries and orthopedic/spinal surgeries are referred to Dr. Melissa Stoll, ACVS, a board certified surgeon with Coastal Carolina Veterinary Specialty Services (www.ccvss.org).
+As a convenience to you and your pet, she provides her surgical consultations and services right here at Capeside Animal Hospital.

 Pain management is an important part of our pre-operative, intra-operative and post-operative anesthetic and medical protocol.
 All surgical patients including those undergoing routine procedures such as ovariohysterectomy or castrations receive pain control medications.